-Multidrug regimens are required to attain successful cure rates (exceeding 90%) for Helicobacter pylori infection.
-Preferred treatment includes metronidazole (or an alternate nitroimidazole), clarithromycin, amoxicillin, tetracycline, and/or a quinolone,as part of the multidrug regimen.
-The prevalence of Helicobacter pylori strains resistant to either metronidazole or clarithromycin has been increasing.
-Infections with Helicobacter pylori strains resistant to clarithromycin or metronidazole have been associated with a greater incidence of treatment failure than infections with susceptible strains.

-The Clinical and Laboratory Standards Institute (CLSI) has recommended an agar dilution method for Helicobacter pylori susceptibility testing.
-Amoxicillin, ciprofloxacin, clarithromycin, metronidazole and tetracycline are routinely tested.
-However, the only antimicrobial for which susceptibility categories are defined is clarithromycin.

-[Replacement]

 Multidrug regimens are required to attain successful cure of Helicobacter pylori infection.
 Antimicrobial resistance in Helicobacter pylori is increasing.
 Disease caused by Helicobacter pylori resistant to clarithromycin or metronidazole is associated with a greater incidence of treatment failure than disease caused by a susceptible strain.

 The Clinical and Laboratory Standards Institute (CLSI) recommends agar dilution for Helicobacter pylori antimicrobial susceptibility testing.
 Amoxicillin, ciprofloxacin, clarithromycin, metronidazole and tetracycline are routinely tested.
 The only antimicrobial for which interpretive breakpoints have been defined by the CLSI is clarithromycin.